Thompson Sampling for Combinatorial Semi-Bandits

-In the general CMAB case, we consider the shortest path problem.
+We first consider the shortest path problem.
 We build two graphs for this experiment, the results of them are shown in Figure \ref{fig:subfig:c} and Figure \ref{fig:subfig:d}.
-The cost of a path is the sum of all edges' mean in that path, while the outcome of each edge $e$ follows a independent Bernoulli distribution with mean $\mu_e$.
+The cost of a path is the sum of all edges' mean in that path, while the outcome of each edge $e$ follows an independent Bernoulli distribution with mean $\mu_e$.
 The objective is to find the path with minimum cost.
 To make the problem more challenging, in both graphs we construct a lot of paths from the source node $s$ to the sink node $t$ that only have a little larger cost than the optimal one, and some of them are totally disjoint with the optimal path.

 Similar to the case of matroid bandit, the regret of CTS is also much smaller than that of CUCB, CUCB-m and C-KL-UCB, especially when $T$ is large.
 As for the C-KL-UCB-m algorithm, although it behaves best in the four UCB-based policies, it still has a large difference between CTS.